 TERM OF CONTRACT

 Except as otherwise provided herein, this Contract shall be in full force and effect from and after it has been executed by the District and the Purchaser.
-Unless sooner terminated pursuant to other provisions, this Contract shall remain in effect until the end of HE 2400 (midnight) Pacific Prevailing Time “PPT”, December 31, 2018 (the “Term”).
-Availability of PRPO will begin at the start of HE 0100 P.P.T.
-January 1, 2018, and end HE 2400 (midnight) P.P.T.
-December 31, 2018.
+Unless sooner terminated pursuant to other provisions, this Contract shall remain in effect until the end of HE 2400 (midnight) Pacific Prevailing Time “PPT”, December 31, 2019 (the “Term”).
+Availability of PRPO will begin at the start of HE 0100 PPT, January 1, 2019, and end HE 2400 (midnight) PPT, December 31, 2019.
 Except as otherwise provided herein, all obligations accruing under this Contract are preserved until satisfied.

 DEFINITIONS